azad-p/BlockchainNetwork/README.md

 The memory usage issues from part A was largely fixed in part B. Part A uses the FileParser class, while part B uses both FileSorter & WindowParser class.
 The WindowParser is optimized such that memory usage from reading files is limited to a buffers size, the files are pre-sorted, and Scanner's are not used for parsing.
 The results from part B is a significant improvement to performance, and reduced memory usage overhead compared to part A.

-These features are extracted for ransomware payments.
+Features are extracted for ransomware payments.
 Payments are split into 24 hour windows.

 To run Part B, you must first sort the input/output files for the given year.
 To do so, run src/FileSorter.java, set the year to the one which you are sorting.
 Then set SORT_INPUTS to true or false, where true indicates to sort an input file, as well as MONTH_TO_SORT for the specific month to sort.